 Early stages only require a single jab, whereas late stages may require three jabs (once every week).

 Some tests may detect other chronic diseases instead

 If patients opt for RPR (Rapid Plasma Reagin), a type of rapid diagnostic test, positive results may indicate other conditions besides syphilis.
 These include chronic liver disease, pregnancy, lupus, or other infections.

 However, RPR and TPPA tests used together have better accuracy

-With both the RPR and TPPA (Treponema pallidum particle agglutination assay) tests, if both tests produce positive results, it's most likely that you have syphilis.
+With both the RPR and TPPA (Treponema pallidum particle agglutination assay) tests, if both tests produce positive results, it is most likely that the patient has syphilis.